 What's the best solar system size for a Liverpool home?
 For a typical 3-bedroom terrace in L4, L6 or L8, a 4kWp system (9–12 panels) is the most common choice, generating enough to cover around 60–75% of annual electricity use.
 Larger detached properties in Allerton or Childwall often benefit from 5–6kW systems with battery storage.

 How does the Smart Export Guarantee work for Liverpool homeowners?
-Once installed and MCS-certified, your system is automatically eligible for SEG payments.
+Once installed, your system is automatically eligible for SEG payments.
 You register with a licensed energy supplier of your choice — rates currently range from 4p to 15p per kWh exported.
 With Liverpool's above-average irradiance, a 4kW system typically exports 1,000–1,500 kWh per year, generating £50–£225 in annual SEG income depending on your chosen tariff.

 Why Alliant Energy for Liverpool solar?